 Wondering how to fast travel in Death Stranding?
-Hideo Kojima’s first game since splitting with Konami may only be available on consoles right now, but it’s definitely PC-bound, so we’re writing all the necessary guides to ensure you’re set to rebuild the US from day one.
+Hideo Kojima’s first game since splitting with Konami is now available on PC, and we’ve got all the necessary guides to ensure you’re set to rebuild the US from day one.

 Although Death Stranding features a range of mechanics and systems you’ll likely recognize from other blockbuster games, very few of them function in the way you expect them to.
 Fast travel is no exception, existing as a convenient way of getting from one waystation to another without the intermediary slog, but at the same time being burdened by quite a range of nasty limitations.
 Here’s a guide on how to use fast travel in Death Stranding, and, perhaps more importantly, details of when and why you can’t so you can adjust your travel plans accordingly.

 It’s not easy traversing apocalypse games, so it’s a good job developers put systems like this in place, but Death Stranding’s solutions isn’t exactly without its flaws.

 How to unlock fast travel in Death Stranding